-Firstly this is going to be a PC, i did think about doing it with a Sam460, but I want a Home Theatre computer, I Know AMC (that sound familiar) is coming on very nicely for AmigaOs, but I want to able to play Blu Rays, Record Freeview, Stream media around my house and play loads of emulator games this is what i plan the system to do.
+Firstly this is going to be a PC, i did think about doing it with a Sam460, but I want a Home Theatre computer, I know Amiga Media Center program (AMC) (that sound familiar) is coming on very nicely for AmigaOs, but I want to be able to play Blu Rays, Record Freeview, Stream media around my house and play loads of emulator games this is what i plan the system to do.
 Below is the hardware I picked.

 Foxconn mini itx H67S --------------£65